Why You Shouldn’t Use Google’s Solar Panel Calculator as a Solar Quote

 Google Shading Technology Limitations

 If a roof doesn’t have enough sun, Project Sunroof assumes the home isn’t a good fit for solar.
 However, just because a home doesn’t have the needed space doesn’t mean it isn’t a viable option.
-Homes without sufficient roof space still might have enough yard to install a ground mount.
+Homes without sufficient roof space still might have enough yard space to install a ground mount.

 A Solar Calculator Meant to Educate the Public

 When Google first launched Project Sunroof, it informed people about residential solar and why it can financially benefit them.
 Google later decided to use the tool to generate leads for paying solar companies.
 The Sunroof Project then switched back to an educational tool in 2017.

 Google’s solar calculator serves people better now that it has stepped away from lead generation.
 However, this program still struggles to address all the moving variables that make solar panels a good fit for a home.

 Project Sunroof lets people know what to expect from a quote.
 However, it doesn’t replace the price comparison that happens during this process when conducted through a qualified solar installer.
 Receiving quotes from different solar installers helps the customer determine the best price and product for them.

 One of the variables oversimplified in the Google solar calculator is solar financing.
 Each solar company has different payment programs, products, and pricing, which makes generating return on investment hard for a general solar savings calculator.

 Google Solar Calculator Savings Issues